-If you can be claimed as a dependent on another person’s return you are required to report the PFD income to the IRS even if it was your only income.
+- If you can be claimed as a dependent on another person’s return you are required to report the PFD income to the IRS even if it was your only income.

-It’s not too late to file.
+- Even if the tax deadline has passed, it’s not too late to file.
 If you are due a refund you may be able to collect the amount due for three years after the due date of the return.

-An extension of time to file is not an extension of time to pay.
+- An extension of time to file is not an extension of time to pay.